Kyeong Kang

-Kyeong Duk Kang (Korean: 강경덕; RR: Gang Gyeong-deok; born February 9, 1988) is a Korean American professional baseball outfielder who is currently a free agent.
-He is the first South Korean-born baseball player to be selected in the MLB draft.
+Kyeong Duk Kang (Korean: 강경덕; RR: Gang Gyeong-deok; born February 9, 1988) is a Korean American former professional baseball outfielder.
+He was the first South Korean-born baseball player to be selected in the MLB draft.

 Career

 With his parents, Kang moved to the United States at age 14 from South Korea.
-They lived in Alabama, where Kang had an aunt, for two years.
-They relocated to the Atlanta, area, as his parents could not find work in Alabama.
-As his parents researched schools in the Atlanta area, they read an article on Jeff Francoeur, who graduated from Parkview High School, and decided to enroll Kang there.
+They lived in Alabama, with his aunt for two years.
+They relocated to the Atlanta area, as his parents could not find work in Alabama.
+As his parents researched schools in the Atlanta area, they came upon an article on Jeff Francoeur, who graduated from Parkview High School, and decided to enroll Kang there.
 His parents moved back to South Korea after Kang's brother graduated from high school in 2007.

+Tampa Bay Devil Rays / Tampa Bay Rays

-The Tampa Bay Devil Rays selected Kang in the 15th round of the 2006 Major League Baseball (MLB) Draft, 439th overall.
+The Tampa Bay Devil Rays selected Kang in the 15th round, 439th overall, of the 2006 Major League Baseball draft.
 He became the first South Korean-born baseball player to be selected in an MLB draft.
 Turning down scholarships from four-year colleges, such as the University of Georgia, Kang attended Chattahoochee Valley Community College, a junior college, where he played college baseball for one season.
 He signed with the Rays as a draft-and-follow prospect in prior to the 2007 draft.
 He initially requested a signing bonus of $1 million, but agreed to sign for $75,000.